EN

 globus Sweden

 A dock worker repeatedly left work early, lied about it, underperformed, and even failed to clean up an oil spill he was responsible for.
-The Labour Court agreed that it was fair to terminate him and that there was no obligation to redeploy him.
+The Labour Court agreed that it was fair to terminate him and that there was no obligation to reassign him.

 A dock worker in Gothenburg was terminated after he repeatedly left early and lied about it.
 There were also a series of other issues, including that he had ignored procedures for cleaning up an oil spill at a port terminal.